rizzini/my_personal_bash_scripts/README.md

 - Can be safely used from the terminal or integrated into desktop widgets and launchers.
 - If the Weston window is closed manually, the script ensures Waydroid processes are also stopped.
 - Useful for users running Xorg who want to use Waydroid without switching to a full Wayland session.
-- Requires `weston` compositor and Waydroid installed and configured.
+- Requires `weston` compositor and Waydroid installed.

 **Changelog:**
 *No changes recorded yet.*